 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More heavily discounted: Has been on the market for longer (launched in May 2017).

-If the count of individual advantages (bullet points above) is taken as a guide, the TG-5 comes out slightly ahead of the 4000D (13 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the TG-5 emerges as the winner of the match-up (14 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.